Archive What Time Should Your Child Go to Bed? Bedtime Chart by Age

 • Teenagers (13-18 years): 8-10 hours a day

 It’s important to note that these are general guidelines and that each child is different.
-Some children may need more or less sleep than others.
+Some children may need 8 hours of sleep while others might need more or even less.
 It’s also important to establish a consistent bedtime routine to help your child get the sleep they need.
-You should always consult with your child’s pediatrician if you have any concerns about their sleep habits.
+You should always consult with your child’s pediatrician if you have any concerns about their sleep habits

 Bedtime Chart by Age: Printable